alistaircameron/creeps/README.md

 2. upload creeps.sty (found in this repository) to your project.

 3. scroll to the place in your .tex file where you put your bibliography.
-In the line above this (or, wherever you want the names of the offenders to be displayed), put the following: \creeps{path_to_my_bibfile}
+In the line above this (or, wherever you want the names of the offenders to be displayed), put the following: `\creeps{path_to_my_bibfile}`

-\texttt{\creeps} takes two optional arguments, the first is a comma-separated string of .bib entries you wish to exclude from being flagged.
+`\creeps{}` takes two optional arguments, the first is a comma-separated string of .bib entries you wish to exclude from being flagged.
 Set the second to 'false' if you do not want a reminder to update your link to the offenders database if you have not done so in the preceding 100 days.
-Options included, it looks like: \texttt{\creeps{mybibfile}[exception1, exception2][false]}
+Options included, it looks like: `\creeps{mybibfile}[exception1, exception2][false]`

 **Roadmap**

 Unfortunately, creeps is currently only available on overleaf.
 A package is in the works which will be available for all users (creeps uses a python script to scrape a publicly available database of convicted offenders.
-I am currently working on a parsimonious, offline version with a focus on ease of use -- I want creeps to be set and forget, with no start up costs.
-For those comfortable incorporating python in their latex lives, the python script, and links to the database are all in this repository.)
+I am currently working on a parsimonious, offline version with a focus on ease of use.
+For those comfortable incorporating python in their latex lives, the .py file is available in this repository.)